Suraj2794/DIP_Algos/README.md

 10) Patch based Filters

-This algorithm list will be updated monthlly or might be in 2 nweeks of periodic time.
+This algorithm list will be updated monthlly or might be in 2 weeks of periodic time.